Meet Our Faculty and Staff

 Mary graduated Phi Beta Kappa with honors from Wellesley College with a degree in English and Psychology.
 She also received a Master’s Degree with honors specializing in Anglo-Irish Literature from University College, Dublin, Ireland and a JD from Columbia University School of Law where she was selected as an International Fellow.
 She currently serves on the Boards of Medicines for Humanity and the Melrose Alliance Against Violence.

-Professor of Law and Health Sciences and Associate Dean for Academic Affairs
+Professor of Law and Health Sciences

 University of California, Berkeley, BA 1992